Sour4pple/school/README.md

   Microsoft Active Directory based module, in which i decided to do all the task with powershell scripts.

 m307 - Interaktive Website erstellen (6 grade)
   This module was optional.
-Mostly HTML, PHP, Javascript with mysql backend.
+Mostly HTML, CSS, PHP, Javascript with mysql backend.